-- The parking lot on the EAST side of the building is designated for parent parking. - There are designated handicapped parking spaces in the EAST parking lot. - No parking at the curb. - Before and After School Care program parents may park in a designated space in the front of the building for drop off and pick up. - No loud music playing from your vehicle. - No use of profane language. - You must park in a marked parking space. - If a car is waiting for a parking space, please do not pull around it but wait patiently while they are pulling into a spot. - The road in front of the UAH ELC is two-way and pulling around another vehicle on the wrong side of the road could cause an accident. - No U-turns in front of the UAH ELC. - Speed limit is 15 MPH in front of the UAH ELC.
+- The parking lot on the EAST side of the building is designated for drop off and pick up for RISE families. - The parking lot entrance on the WEST side of the building is designated for drop off and pick up for FCPK families. - There are designated handicapped parking spaces in the EAST parking lot. - No parking at the curb. - MWP and AWP parents may park in a designated space in the front of the building for drop off and pick up. - No loud music playing from your vehicle. - No use of profane language. - You must park in a marked parking space. - If a car is waiting for a parking space, please do not pull around it but wait patiently while they are pulling into a spot. - The road in front of the UAH ELC is two-way and pulling around another vehicle on the wrong side of the road could cause an accident. - No U-turns in front of the UAH ELC. - Speed limit is 15 MPH in front of the UAH ELC.